 Syrian president calls for national dialogue "in face of conspiracy"

-“Europe has about 40 per cent of the trade with Syria.
+If Europe introduces serious economic sanctions on Syria, the next step might be military intervention, believes Joshua Landis, a director with the Center for Middle East Studies.“Europe has about 40 per cent of the trade with Syria.
 They take a lot of Syrian oil,” he said.
 “If Europe wanted to starve Syria, they could do it in the same way that Europe starved Iraq.
 Of course, once you go down that road, if the government does not crumble – as it did not do in Iraq – than you have to take military intervention.”

-”There might be some people trying to destabilize Syria, but there is also, obviously, popular dissatisfaction with the dictatorial regime,” he said.
+According to Pierre Guerlain, political science professor with Paris West University, it would be unfair to put all the blame for the Syrian unrest on foreign states. ”There might be some people trying to destabilize Syria, but there is also, obviously, popular dissatisfaction with the dictatorial regime,” he said.
 “Of course, Assad would blame everything on, maybe, foreign conspiracies, but local people cannot be happy with a very authoritarian and murderous dictatorship.”